BongaRoberta/BongaRoberta/README.md

 Hey ...
 Welcome to my likkle corner 👩‍💻
 My name is Bonga Roberta Mokoena.
-I am a passionate about becoming a QA Engineer ... and am currently based in Johannesburg - South Africa.
+I am passionate about becoming a QA Engineer ... and am currently based in Johannesburg - South Africa.

 🤔 **What I know:**